 We liaised closely with the project engineers to understand requirements, carrying out a full site-specific investigation with load testing completed to determine the depth of ground screw foundations required to achieve the target load-bearing capacity of 75kN SLS per ground screw pile.

-Bespoke structural brackets were manufactured in conjunction with the specified ground screws by RADIX in quick time to allow rapid site attendance and installation.
+Bespoke structural brackets were manufactured in conjunction with the specified ground screws by RADIX quickly to allow rapid site attendance and installation.

 Our extendable ground screw foundations were driven to depths ranging between 3.7m and 4.1m to transfer structural loads through the upper soils and to a more competent load-bearing stratum.